 While visiting my mom, I was perusing her large cookbook collection when I found a tapas cookbook with a vegetarian white bean salad recipe.
 So, we decided to have a Spanish-themed night.
 We even made a strawberry mint white sangria!

 Of course, this salad is a fabulous and easy-to-make addition to a tapas spread for a night of Spanish cuisine at home.
-Also, since it’s both vegetarian and gluten free, this salad works well as side dish when hosting party guests with dietary concerns at a backyard barbecue.
+Also, since it’s both vegetarian and gluten-free, this salad works well as side dish when hosting party guests with dietary concerns.

-Additionally, cannellini beans provide a variety of health benefits, such as being a source of protein, fiber, iron, and potassium.
+Additionally, cannellini beans provide various health benefits, such as being a source of protein, fiber, iron, and potassium.